khake19/test-quiz/docs/user_stories/base.md

 ### Unit Test

 !> We've provided unit test for backend side.
-Run the backend test suite using `bundle exec rspec` and do your best to cover all the specs.
+Run the backend test suite using `bundle exec bin/test` and do your best to cover all the specs.

 !> For the front end part, we don't use unit test.
 Please follow the given mock up.